 Change context root

-The context root can be changed by selecting Applications > All Applications > app > Context root for web modules, and then changing the context root, and then restarting the JVMs.
-However, this is not an ideal solution, because the context root would need to be fixed everytime the EAR is deployed.
-A much more reasonable solution will be to correct the context root in the development tool, such as Eclipse.
+The context root can be changed by selecting Applications > All Applications > app > Context root for web modules, changing the context root, and then restarting the JVMs.
+However, this is not an ideal solution, because the context root would need to be fixed everytime the app is deployed.
+A much more reasonable solution will be to set the context root in the development tool, such as Eclipse.
 If you are deploying an EAR, you would set the context root in the application.xml file.
 The application.xml file will reside in the /WEB-INF/lib/ directory of the EAR.
 In this example, the display name of the EAR is Delta, and the context root of the Beta.war in the EAR is /beta.

-And the application will be able to be requested using the new context root.
+The application will be able to be requested using the context root.